-Brandon is a Chicago native composer, orchestrator, and clarinetist who creates music for film, television, and video games.
-He orchestrated Jonny Greenwood's Oscar nominated score for The Power of the Dog Live Score-to-Screen event presented by Netflix.
+Brandon is a Chicago native composer, orchestrator, and clarinetist who creates music for a wide range of media.
+He co-orchestrated Black Coffee's Madison Square Garden debut in, as well as Jonny Greenwood's Oscar nominated score for The Power of the Dog Live Score-to-Screen event presented by Netflix.
 Brandon also composed the score for the award winning short film Close Ties to Home Country, directed by Akanksha Cruczynski, which was featured at the 2022 Sundance Film Festival.

 He has worked in the music department for The Valet (2022), American Traitor: The Trial of Axis Sally (2021) and Force of Nature (2020).
-He has interned for Sherri Chung (Riverdale, Kung Fu), and currently works as an assistant to Grammy winning composer and guitarist Heitor Pereira (Despicable Me, Angry Birds, Minions).
+He has interned for Sherri Chung (Riverdale, Kung Fu), and worked as an assistant to Grammy winning composer and guitarist Heitor Pereira (Despicable Me, Angry Birds, Minions).

 Brandon's compositional process is driven by his knowledge of the orchestra, and also inspired by various aspects of jazz and popular music.
 Having learned to play the clarinet at an early age, the instrument has always been at the root of his musical identity.
 He invariably explores other wind instruments such as saxophones, recorders, tin whistles, and ocarinas to incorporate them into original works.
 He consistently records for his own projects as well as colleagues, and recently remotely recorded clarinet and bass clarinet for Tom Howe (Ted Lasso).

 Brandon started composing at a young age; writing and arranging for his school's concert band and jazz ensemble.
 His extensive music studies began at the University of Illinois where he focused on music theory and orchestration.
 He completed his Bachelors of Music in Composition at Columbia College Chicago where he studied under Grammy nominated composer, Ilya Levinson.

 Brandon received his MFA from Columbia College Chicago, where he was a graduate assistant to composer Kubilay Uner.
 While in school, Brandon continued to collaborate with many artists on short films, video games, and installations while also having his music regularly accepted into the VGM music production library.
 He actively looks for creative opportunities and aims to form long lasting connections with filmmakers.